michlleee/Wastara/README.md

 Other Tools
 - Git + GitHub
 - Postman for API testing
-- Railway or Render for backend hosting
+- Railway for backend hosting
 - Vercel for frontend deployment

 ---